opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

 --------- | ------- | -----------
 where | None | Filter expression used to restrict returned datasets. see [ODSQL documentation](#where-clause) start | 0 | Index of the first item to return rows | 10 | Number of items to return.
-Max value : 100 include_app_metas | false | Explicitely request application metas for each datasets timezone | UTC | Timezone applied on datetime fields in query and response
+Max value: 100 include_app_metas | false | Explicitely request application metas for each datasets timezone | UTC | Timezone applied on datetime fields in query and response